Install Extras

 Next Steps

-- Quickstart -- get running with YAML contracts in 5 minutes
+- Quickstart -- get running with YAML rulesets in 5 minutes

 - Adapter overview -- choosing the right adapter for your framework

-- CLI reference -- command-line tools for contract validation and testing
+- CLI reference -- command-line tools for rule validation and testing

 - Telemetry -- configuring OpenTelemetry export

-- Connecting agents to Console -- the server SDK
+- Connecting agents to Control Plane -- the server SDK

 Last updated on